 - Are there sufficient toilet and hand-washing facilities?

-EYFS states that there should be an adequate number of toilet and hand basins available.
-The Childcare Register states that: there must be a sufficient number of toilet and handwashing facilities suitable for the use of children.
-Neither register specifies what constitutes a sufficient number, it is up to you as a provider to decide and potentially justify to your Ofsted inspector.
+Clubs on the Early Years Register must have an 'adequate number' of toilet and hand basins.
+Clubs on the Childcare Register must have 'a sufficient number of toilet and handwashing facilities suitable for the use of children'.
+Neither register specifies what constitutes an adequate or sufficient number; it is up to you as a provider to decide and potentially justify to your Ofsted inspector.
 In addition there should normally be separate toilet facilities for adults.

 - Can the premises and outdoor area be secured to prevent unwanted visitors and ensure that children can't wander off?